XinematiX offers as a special feature the option of calling up groups of three sounds simultaneously and combining them in various ways.

 You can call up a Multi as usual by a program change command from your keyboard or other MIDI device.
 The program number corresponds to that in the Life Mode list.

-No matter if you call a new multi via the list on the main page, via the Life Mode pages or via program change messages: The the actual setting of Layer or Crossfade Mode as well as the position of the circular slider are not stored in the Multis and therefore remain in the position of the last Multi played.
-Correct this settings if necessary
+The setting of the Layer or the Crossfade Mode is not stored in the Multis and therefore remain in the position of the last Multi played.
+Correct this setting if necessary by tapping on the one-line or the three-line symbol.

 Back to: Edit a new Multi